Table of Contents

 If you click into an instant payout, you will see this message:

 Instant payouts withdraw funds from a balance made up of multiple payments, rather than being tied to a single transaction.
-To see the full breakdown of transactions that contributed to the instant payout, refer to the standard payout in your payouts report.
+To see the full breakdown of transactions that contributed to the instant payout, refer to the regular payout in your payouts report.

 Payment fees are recorded per transaction and appear in the "Fees" column of the payout summary.
 The 1% instant payout fee is deducted from the instant payout after all other fees have been applied.
 This fee is paid immediately and is listed under "Instant Payout Fees" in the Jobber Payments payout report.